 Using tech and tools

-Using online and mobile banking can help you keep close tabs on your spending.
+Using online and mobile banking can help you keep track of your spending.

-If you’re an HSBC UK customer, you may find it useful to use a tool like Balance After Bills.
-It’s a feature in the HSBC UK Mobile Banking app that takes into account all of your regular bills and then shows how much you could have left over for spending.
+If you’re an HSBC UK customer, you may find it useful to use a tool like Balance After Bills – a feature in the HSBC UK Mobile Banking app.
+It shows how much you could have left for spending, once scheduled bills (standing orders and Direct Debits) are taken into account.

-We’ve also set up text alerts to let you know when you go into or are due to go into overdraft so you can try avoid overdraft charges.
+We’ve also set up text alerts to let you know when you go into your overdraft – or are about to – so you can try to avoid overdraft charges.
+This service is set up automatically when you take out an HSBC overdraft, but you can choose to opt out.

 Finding what's best for you

-You may want to consider other borrowing options that may suit you like a credit card or personal loan.
+Other borrowing options to consider, include a credit card or personal loan.
 These may have a lower interest rate and help you set a repayment plan.
+You should only consider taking out a loan or credit card if you can comfortably afford the repayments.

 Where else can you get assistance?